Table of Contents

 table.

-You can use SELECT
+You can use SELECT,

-, and
+UPDATE, and

-on MERGE
+INSERT on MERGE

 tables.
-You must have SELECT
+You must have SELECT,

-, and
+DELETE, and

-privileges on the
+UPDATE privileges on the

-tables that you map to a
+MyISAM tables that you map to a

-MERGE
+MERGE table.

-The use of MERGE
+The use of MERGE tables entails the following

 security issue: If a user has access to MyISAM

-, that user can create a
+table t, that user can create a

-table m
+MERGE table m that

-.
+accesses t.
 However, if the user's

-privileges on t
+privileges on t are subsequently

 revoked, the user can continue to access

-by doing so through
+t by doing so through

-Use of DROP TABLE
+Use of DROP TABLE with a

-table drops only the
+MERGE table drops only the

-specification.
+MERGE specification.
 The underlying tables are

 not affected.

-table, you must specify a
+To create a MERGE table, you must specify a

 UNION=(

-option that indicates which list-of-tables
+option that indicates which list-of-tables)MyISAM tables to use.

 You can optionally specify an INSERT_METHOD